cli/cli/docs/source.md

    $ sudo mv ./bin/gh /usr/local/bin/
    ```

-4. Run `gh version` to check if it worked.
+4. Run `gh version` to check if it worked..